At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Successfully defended a firm of solicitors in a negligent conveyancing claim involving alleged overpayment of Stamp Duty Land Tax.

 Related to Brexit, Jessica has advised on specific aspects of the TCA and their implications, including the Northern Ireland Protocol.
 Her broad experience in international trade makes her well placed to advise on import and export queries.
 Jessica has experience in EU Customs law and has particular interest in Rules of Origin and VAT disputes.
-She represents HMRC in the ongoing Uflex customs duty and import VAT appeal.
+She successfully represented HMRC in a multi-million pound customs duty and import VAT appeal and will appear as sole advocate for HMRC in the Court of Appeal.

 Jessica has in-depth, on-the-ground experience in trade defence instruments.
 She worked on one of the largest anti-dumping investigations of Chinese steel producers by the Canadian Government whilst a Pegasus Scholar.
 She was responsible for drafting responses to the Canadian Government’s anti-dumping questionnaire, as well as advising the Chinese client as to its engagement with the investigation.
 This has given her invaluable first-hand experience of the technical and specialised nature of anti-dumping and anti-subsidy work.